 - WWE Superstar Mark Calaway is best known for being "The Undertaker", a wrestling gravedigger/zombie/death incarnate/cult leader/biker.
-Although he started off (and every so often returns to being) a Heel, currently he's often treated as a Face, being one of the longest-tenured and popular wrestlers.
+Although he started off (and every so often returns to being) a Heel, he's often treated as a Face until his retirement, being one of the longest-tenured and popular wrestlers.
 Behind the scenes, he's also very well respected as a mentor and A Father to His Men.

 - Hallowicked became this after his 2006 Rudo-Tecnico Turn.
 After Delirious used the Eye of Tyr on him to turn him against UltraMantis Black at the 2014 CHIKARA Season Finale Tomorrow Never Dies on December 6, 2014, he completely changed his look and became a case of Light Is Not Good.

 - Sting has been a face for pretty much his entire career stretching back to the 1980s and continuing through to today.
 In 1996, he changed from his original good-natured Surfer Dude gimmick into a gothic, brooding avenger with corpse-white face paint inspired by The Crow, but he continued to be the Big Good of WCW and established himself as the main adversary of the heel New World Order faction.
 The handful of times that a Face–Heel Turn was attempted with him in WCW and TNA were temporary and unpopular due to his long-time face status and fan popularity.